 How can I tell if my child is depressed?

 The symptoms of depression in children vary.
 It is often not diagnosed and treated because it is transmitted as normal emotional and psychological changes that occur during growth.
 Early medical studies focused on “masked” depression, where a child’s depressed mood was evidenced by acting or by angry behavior.
 While this happens, particularly in younger children, many children show sadness or low mood similar to adults who are depressed.
 The main symptoms of depression revolve around sadness, a feeling of hopelessness and changes in mood.
+However, children may also exhibit irritability when depressed which parents and teachers do not always recognize as possible depression.

 Signs and symptoms of depression in children include: